ARC

 Still, we searched for the auto all along M.G.
 Road, Brigade Road and Ashok Nagar but to no avail.
 We went back to our friend’s place to ask the caretaker of the building if in case the auto driver had returned.
 The answer was negative.

-“Do you have the auto no.?”
+“Do you have the auto number?”

 “No sir.”